-302.5.1.3.2 Attic Floors.
+302.2.4.1.3.2 Attic Floors.
 When Test Method B is used to qualify the use of the spray-applied foam plastic on attic floors, the maximum thickness shall be based on the maximum thickness applied on the ceiling.
 When the testing incorporated a covering or coating was used on the test walls, it shall be required for the attic floor application also.

-302.5.1.3.3 Attic Floors Only.
+302.2.4.1.3.3 Attic Floors Only.
 When the insulation is intended to be installed on the attic floor only without a prescriptive ignition barrier, the prescribed ignition barrier shall not be required when the exposed spray-applied foam plastic or spray-applied foam plastic with a covering or coating is tested in accordance with ASTM E970, where the measured critical radiant flux is equal to or greater than 0.12 watt per square centimeter.
 The initial sample thickness shall be sufficient such that upon completion of the ASTM E970 test, at least 1/2 inch (12.7 mm) of the foam thickness remains across the entire sample panel.
 Consistent thickness and flatness of the specimen surface shall be established by taking three foam thickness measurements using a 3-inch (76 mm) disk-pin probe.
 The measurements shall be taken along the centerline of the specimen at 1/4 L, 1/2 L, and 3/4 L from the end of the specimen, where L is the length of the test specimen.
 These three thickness measurements shall not deviate by more than 1/2 inch (12.7 mm).
-The maximum thickness of foam plastic recognized in the evaluation report will be the foam plastic thickness applied to the ceiling of room test modules tested in accordance with Section 302.2.3.
+The maximum thickness of foam plastic will be the foam plastic thickness applied to the ceiling of room test modules tested in accordance with Section 302.2.1.3.

-302.5.2 Testing for Use in Crawl Spaces with Alternatives to Code-prescribed Ignition Barrier.
+302.2.4.2 Testing for Alternative Ignition Barrier Assembly for Use in Crawl Spaces.

-302.5.2.1 General.
-When the spray-applied foam plastic insulation is intended to be installed without a code-prescribed ignition barrier it shall be qualified by testing as specified in either Section 302.5.2.2 (Test Method A) or 302.5.2.3 (Test Method B).
+302.2.4.2.1 General.
+When the spray-applied foam plastic insulation is intended to be installed as a component of an alternative ignition barrier assembly (i.e. without a code-prescribed ignition barrier), the assembly shall be qualified by testing as specified in either Section 302.2.4.2.2 (Test Method A) or 302.2.4.2.3 (Test Method B).
 The requirements of this section apply to both an exposed spray-applied foam plastic insulation or to a spray-applied foam plastic insulation system using a covering.

-302.5.2.2 Test Method A. When Test Method A is used, testing shall be performed as set forth in Sections 302.5.1.1 through 302.5.1.7.
+302.2.4.2.2 Test Method A. When Test Method A is used, testing shall be performed as set forth in Sections 302.2.4.1.2 through 302.2.4.1.2.7.